metafizzy/infinite-scroll-v1-wiki/Options.md

 Default: `undefined`

-When set to either a string or a function, this will override Infinite Scroll's default attempt to guess the format of the URL pulled from the `href` of the element found by the nextSelector [nextSelector](#nextSelector).
+When set to either a string or a function, this will override Infinite Scroll's default attempt to guess the format of the URL pulled from the `href` of the element found by the [nextSelector](#nextSelector).

 When an array is supplied, it should be broken down in a manner such that it will return a `string` representative of the URL to the next page when `.join(currentPageNumber)` is called on it.